-7.4.5 Example: Listening for The Registration of Configuration MBeans javax.management.MBeanServerDelegate, which emits a notification of type javax.management.MBeanServerNotification each time an MBean is registered or unregistered.
-See MBeanServerDelegate in the I2SE 6.0 API Specification
+7.4.5 Example: Listening for The Registration of Configuration MBeans javax.management.MBeanServerNotification each time an MBean is registered or unregistered.
+See MBeanServerDelegate in the J2SE 6.0 API Specification

 When you create a WebLogic Server resource, such as a server or a JDBC data source, WebLogic Server creates a configuration MBean and registers it in the Domain Runtime MBean Server.